Yuk1Neek0/Yuk1Neek0/README.md

 I have worked across multiple real project environments where the goal was not only to write code, but to deliver working systems that could be reviewed, tested, demonstrated, and improved.

----

-## AI-Native Development Workflow

-I am also building an **AI-native industrial development workflow** for my Agentic Learning Coach direction.

-The goal is to use AI coding agents aggressively but safely, through:

-- PRDs and specs before implementation
-- GitHub Issues as execution units
-- ADRs for technical decisions
-- CI and security checks
-- AI self-review and human review
-- Clear documentation and traceability
-- Avoiding uncontrolled “vibe coding”

-This project reflects my interest in making AI-assisted software development more structured, reviewable, and production-ready.

----

 ## WordPress Capstone Projects